Description of Corynebacterium nasorum sp. nov. and Corynebacterium hallucis sp. nov. isolated from human nasal passages and skin

 KEGG annotation

-The program anvi-run-kegg-kofams annotates genes in a given anvi’o contigs database with KEGG Orthology (KO) numbers via hits to the KEGG KOfam database.
+The program anvi-run-kegg-kofams annotates genes in a given anvi’o contigs database with KEGG Orthology (KO) numbers via hits to the KEGG KOfam database (Aramaki et al., 2019).
 We used -E lower than 1e-15.

 for file in $path_i/*.db; do